Barrel Oak Winery and Oak Hill Estate

 Brian and Sharon purchased the adjoining property including John Marshall’s home, Oak Hill, in 2010, and began planning the next chapter in the home’s story.
 The house had fallen into disrepair over the previous three decades of tenants, and there was no question that it should be rehabilitated, preserved and celebrated.

-Many wine and sunset soaked conversations later, the Roeders settled on the idea of the John Marshall Tasting Experience: unique pairings of extraordinary wines with savory snacks designed to bring out the very best in each wine.
-Various accounts of John Marshall retell his love of simple but fine foods, and the bounty of the vineyard, so the choice to host wine and food pairings in the home where he spent much of his leisure time seemed not only appropriate, but necessary to pay homage to this great and complex man.
+Many wine and sunset soaked conversations later, the Roeders decided to open Oak Hill to Virginia wine lovers.
+Various accounts of John Marshall retell his love of simple but fine foods, and the bounty of the vineyard, so the choice to invite wine lovers to enjoy the property and host special events in the home where he spent much of his leisure time seemed not only appropriate, but necessary to pay homage to this great and complex man.